triopium/vim-array/README.md

 # Dependency
 * none
 # Testing
 * in file there are commented tests.
-For convenince you can use vim-runner to run the test.
+For convenince you can use vim-runner to run the tests.